GenomicsStandardsConsortium/mixs/README.md

 ### Cite this repo

-If you reuse code from this repository, please site the repository URL (https://github.com/GenomicsStandardsConsortium/mixs)
+If you reuse code from this repository, please site the [repository URL](https://github.com/GenomicsStandardsConsortium/mixs)

 ### Cite the standard

-If you use any of the MIxS standards, please site [this paper] (https://www.nature.com/articles/nbt.1823):
+If you use any of the MIxS standards, please site [this paper](https://www.nature.com/articles/nbt.1823):

 DOI: https://doi.org/10.1038/nbt.1823